 1957 - Air suspension

 The "Air Dome" was another feature that Cadillac introduced in the late 1950s.
 Looking for a way to increase the level of comfort in its most luxurious models, Cadillac created what is now standard equipment in the S-Class Mercedes-Benz and the BMW 7 Series.
 This is the air suspension that was introduced in the 1957 Eldorado Brougham.

-The United States has no shortage of long, straight roads that go on and on for not just hundreds, but thousands of miles.
-Therefore, it's no surprise that the cruise control system was developed by Chrysler engineers and used in the Imperial.
+The United States boasts an abundance of extensive, uninterrupted roads that stretch for not only hundreds, but thousands of miles.
+Hence, it comes as no surprise that the cruise control system was created by Chrysler engineers and implemented in the Imperial.

 Japanese car manufacturers adore CVTs.
 They work efficiently, and their design is relatively simple.
 And they also last a long time.
 Unfortunately, the same cannot be said for the first CVT that the engineers at DAF introduced in 1958.